HandsOnRobotics/pupper-v3-documentation/docs/using_pupper/operation.rst

     #.
 Try launching stack again as before

 #.
-Continue to next instructions
+Continue following the instructions below for robots that automatically launch the stack.

 Robots that automatically launch the stack
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 Allow the robot to complete calibration.
 The robot should move its legs until they hit their endstops and then move back into a resting position.
 [ADD VIDEO]
+#. *Important: Press the "release e-stop" button as shown in the image below to activate the walking policy.*

 Robot controls
 ---------------